TheDoctor0/openvas-docker-lite/README.md

 docker run --rm -v $(pwd):/openvas/results/:rw thedoctor0/openvas-docker-lite python scan.py <target>
 ```

-This will startup the container and update the NVTs cache - it can take some time, so be patient.
+This will start up the container and update the NVTs cache - it can take some time, so be patient.
-After that, the scan script will run and the progress will be displayed in console.
+After that, the scan script will run and the progress will be displayed in the console.

-It is possible to specify output file with **-o** or **--output** argument.
+It is possible to specify an output file with **-o** or **--output** argument.

 By default report is save as *openvas.report*.